mattermost/docs/source/administration/backup.rst

      - If you use local storage using a non-default directory specified in the ``Directory`` setting in ``config.json``, back up files in that location.
      - If you store your files in S3, you can typically keep the files where they are located without backup.

-Please note that to make a 'clean' backup you need to stop mattermost during the duration of the backup otherwise the database and files may become out of sync.
+Please note that to make a 'clean' backup you need to stop Mattermost during the duration of the backup otherwise the database and files may become out of sync.

 To restore a Mattermost instance from backup, restore your database, ``config.json`` file and optionally locally stored user files into the locations from which they were backed up.